 Bi 214.
 Hematopoiesis: A Developmental System.
 6 units (2-0-4); third term.
 Prerequisite: Graduate standing, or at least one of Bi 114, Bi 117, Bi 182, plus molecular biology.
 An advanced course with classes based on active discussion, lectures, and seminar presentations.
 Development from embryos and development from stem cells are distinct paradigms for understanding and manipulating the emergence of ordered biological complexity from simplicity.
 This course focuses on the distinguishing features of stem-cell based systems, ranging from the natural physiological stem cells that are responsible for life-long hematopoiesis in vertebrates (hematopoietic stem cells) to the artificial stem cells, ES and iPS cells, that have now been created for experimental manipulation.
 Key questions will be how the stem cells encode multipotency, how they can enter long-term self-renewal by separating themselves from the developmental clock that controls development of the rest of the organism, and how the self-renewal programs of different stem cell types can be dismantled again to allow differentiation.
 Does "stem-ness" have common elements in different systems?
 The course will also cover the lineage relationships among diverse differentiated cell types emerging from common stem cells, the role of cytokines and cytokine receptors in shaping differentiation output, apoptosis and lineage-specific proliferation, and how differentiation works at the level of gene regulation and regulatory networks.
 Instructor: Rothenberg.

 Bi/CNS/NB 216.
 Behavior of Mammals.
 6 units (2-0-4); first term.
 A course of lectures, readings, and discussions focused on the genetic, physiological, and ecological bases of behavior in mammals.
 A basic knowledge of neuroanatomy and neurophysiology is desirable.
 Instructor: Allman.
-Given in alternate years; offered 2017–18.
+Given in alternate years; not offered 2018–19.

 Bi/CNS/NB 217.
 Central Mechanisms in Perception.
 6 units (2-0-4); first term.
 Reading and discussions of behavioral and electrophysiological studies of the systems for the processing of sensory information in the brain.
-Given in alternate years; not offered 2017–18.
+Instructor: Allman.
+Given in alternate years; offered 2018–19.

 Ch/Bi 231.
 Advanced Topics in Biochemistry.
 6 units (2-0-4).
 For course description, see Chemistry.